 TL;DR – A recap for those of you in a hurry:

 – Netflix is a streaming service born in the USA.
 It now dominates the market with the biggest movie & series catalog amongst its international competitors.
 Here, you can stream movies and TV shows at your leisure.

-– Not every catalog is the same.
+– Not every Netflix catalog is the same.
 In fact, it changes from country to country.
-Fortunately, the right VPN allows you to switch location and binge on other countries’ catalogs.
+Fortunately, the right VPN allows you to switch locations and binge on other countries’ catalogs.
 Long story short: if a movie or TV show is not available in your country, it might be in a different one.
-Connect to that country with a VPN to watch Netflix.
+All you have to do is connect to that country with a VPN and unblock its Netflix catalog.

 – The American catalog is by far the largest.